jaykay0408/Auto-Car-Data-Mining/README.md

         -   High SPEED: change speed to high
         -   Traffic Signal: detect traffic signal (no change on picar)
         -   RR (Rail Road): stop and go
+        -   Person will be put suddenly: stop until a person is removed
     -   Dimensions
         -   Total Hight: 3 \~ 5 inches
         -   Sign: 1 x 1 inches